 We will announce preliminary voting results at our Annual Meeting.
-We will publish final voting results in a Current Report on Form 8-K that we expect to file no later than July 1, 2019.
-If final voting results are not available by July 1, 2019, we will disclose the preliminary results in the Current Report on Form 8-K and, within four business days after the final voting results are known to us, file an amended Current Report on Form 8-K to disclose the final voting results.
+We will publish final voting results in a Current Report on Form 8-K that we will file with the SEC within four business days after the Annual Meeting.
+If final voting results are not available at that time, we will disclose the preliminary results in the Current Report on Form 8-K and, within four business days after the final voting results are known to us, file an amended Current Report on Form 8-K to disclose the final voting results.

-When are stockholder proposals due for the 2020 Annual Meeting of Stockholders?
+When are stockholder proposals due for the 2021 Annual Meeting of Stockholders?

-If you wish to submit proposals for inclusion in our proxy statement for the 2020 annual meeting of stockholders (the "2020 Annual Meeting"), we must receive them on or before January 1, 2020.
-Nothing in this paragraph shall require us to include in our proxy statement or proxy card for the 2020 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
+If you wish to submit proposals for inclusion in our proxy statement for the 2021 annual meeting of stockholders (the "2021 Annual Meeting"), we must receive them on or before December 30, 2020.
+Nothing in this paragraph shall require us to include in our proxy statement or proxy card for the 2021 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
 Any such proposal will be subject to Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

-If you wish to nominate a director or submit a proposal for presentation at the 2020 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to our Secretary at c/o Kezar Life Sciences, Inc., 4000 Shoreline Court, Suite 300, South San Francisco, California 94080.
-To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between February 26, 2020 and March 27, 2020; provided, however, that in the event that the date of the 2020 Annual Meeting is more than 30 days before or more than 30 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2020 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2020 Annual Meeting.
+If you wish to nominate a director or submit a proposal for presentation at the 2021 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to our Secretary at c/o Kezar Life Sciences, Inc., 4000 Shoreline Court, Suite 300, South San Francisco, California 94080.
+To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between February 24, 2021 and March 26, 2021; provided, however, that in the event that the date of the 2020 Annual Meeting is more than 30 days before or more than 30 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2021 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2021 Annual Meeting.
 Your written notice must contain specific information required in Section 5 of our amended and restated bylaws (the "Bylaws").
 For additional information about our director nomination requirements, please see our Bylaws.